iotaledger/wallet.rs/documentation/docs/libraries/rust/api_reference.md

 ---
 # API Reference

-You can visit our [Rust documentation](https://wallet-lib.docs.iota.org/docs/specification) to learn more about the API Reference.

 If you would like to explore the implementation in more depth, you can generate docs for the whole crate by running the  following command:

 ```